Tunable Polarons in Bose-Einstein Condensates: Results

-Since $A_0$ is the ground state energy with no deformations, $E_{GP}{-}A_0$ represents the interaction energy between the impurity and the effective deformations, that is the binding energy of the polaron.
-In the same way one obtains the ground state energy for two impurities, fixed in $x_1$ and $x_2$ respectively,t as a function of their relative distance $d{=}\vert x_1 {-} x_2\vert$.
+Since $A_0$ is the ground state energy with no deformations, $E_{GP}^{one}{-}A_0{\simeq}{-}7.9 E_R$, for $g_A^{(ab)}=g_B^{(ab)}=10 g_{AA}^{(b)}$, represents the interaction energy between the impurity and the effective deformations, namely the binding energy of the polaron.
+In the same way one obtains the ground state energy for two impurities, fixed in $x_1$ and $x_2$ respectively, as a function of their relative distance $d{=}\vert x_1 {-} x_2\vert$.
 When $d$ is infinity the ground state energy is $2E_{GP}^{one}$, as one expects for two non interacting impurities.
-The variation $ \Delta E(d)$ with respect to such value at finite distance is due to an effective interaction between the two impurities, which turns out to be
+The variation $ \Delta E(d)$ with respect to its value at infinite distance is an effective interaction potential between the two impurities, which turns out to be